puppeteer/puppeteer/packages/ng-schematics/README.md

 ng add @puppeteer/ng-schematics
 ```

-Or you can use the same command followed by the options bellow.
+Or you can use the same command followed by the [options](#options) bellow.

-Currently it support set-up with:
+Currently, this schematic supports the following test frameworks:

 - **Jasmine** [https://jasmine.github.io/]
 - **Jest** [https://jestjs.io/]